 ).

-Another area that will highlight their lack of intelligence is how they setup the test environments.
-The outsourcers, who had been working on this product for 2 years, thought it was a bright idea to setup development environment such that the proudction SQL constraints are to be disabled in test environment.
+Another area that will highlight their intelligence deficiency is how they set up the test environments.
+The outsourcers, who had been working on this product for 2 years, thought it was a bright idea to set up the development environment such that the proudction SQL constraints are to be disabled in test environment.
+Because, and I fucking kid you not, velocity.

 Yes, they fucking skip NOT NULL